Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

 \subsection{Scalars}

 For a polynomial of independent scalars, the general results are relatively new and multifaceted~\cite{kim_vu,Lata_a_2006,schudy2012polyconcentration}.
 The problem is better understood for Rademachers and Gaussians, captured in the form of Hypercontractivity~\cite{odonnell2021analysis,janson_1997}.
-It relates the p-norm $\labs{f}_{p}:= ( \BE [ \labs{f}^p] )^{1/p}$ to the 2-norm, i.e., the typical fluctuation is well-captured by the variance. \begin{fact}[Hypercontractivity for rademacher polynomial~\cite{odonnell2021analysis}] For a degree-r polynomial of rademachers $f(z_m,\cdots,z_1)= \sum_{S\subset \{0,1\}^m} f_{S} \prod_{s\in S} z_s$.Then
+As in Section~\ref{sec:prelim_hyper}, it relates the p-norm $\labs{f}_{p}:= ( \BE [ \labs{f}^p] )^{1/p}$ to the 2-norm, i.e., the typical fluctuation is well-captured by the variance. \begin{fact}[Hypercontractivity for Rademacher polynomial~\cite{odonnell2021analysis}] Consider a degree-r polynomial of Rademachers